Star Wars: Jedi Knight: Reception

 Gameplay aspects of the series have also been well received.
 The lightsaber charted at number 7 in UGO Networks's countdown of the 50 best weapons in video games.
 The publication commented that using such a weapon in a game was "extremely satisfying," and stated that lightsaber usage had been refined as the series continued.

 Kyle Katarn has also received a positive reception.
 IGN placed him as their 22nd top Star Wars character, praising him as "a gamer's reliable blank state," a feature which they felt made him one of the most "human" Star Wars characters.
 They also stated that Katarn's endearence with fans was because of his "mishmash of quirks and dispositions."
 In GameSpot's vote for the all-time greatest videogame hero, Katarn was eliminated in round two when faced against Lara Croft, garnering 27.5% of the votes.
 In round one he defeated Dig Dug, with 67.6% of the votes.
+Previewing the PlayStation version of Star Wars: Dark Forces, Electronic Gaming Monthly called Katarn "a perfect character to star in a first-person shoot-'em-up in the Star Wars universe", and said the character has the same rogue-with-a-heart appeal as Han Solo.
+On the other hand, GamesRadar was critical of Katarn, calling him the third worst character in video gaming, saying "he's bearded, he's boring, he's bland and his name is Kyle Katarn," comparing his outfit to that of a "beige-obsessed disco cowboy."
+They also commented that while "originally a genuinely interesting character in the Han Solo mold," they felt that the character had become "emotionless" after he gained force powers.